CodeYourFuture/First-Timers-Project/README.md

 ## Requirements

+1. Fork this repository
+2. Create a branch called `add-your-name`
+3. Add your name to the list of contributors
+4. Commit your changes
+5. Push your changes to your fork
+6. Open a Pull Request
+7. Meet the requirements of the project, as defined by the maintainer
+8. Have your Pull Request merged

 ## Acceptance Criteria

+- [ ] I have forked this repository
-- [ ] I have provided clear success criteria
+- [ ] I have created a branch called `add-your-name`
-- [ ] These might be related to the objectives and the requirements
+- [ ] I have added my name to the list of contributors
+- [ ] I have committed my changes
-- [ ] I have given some simple, clear ways for trainees to evaluate their work
+- [ ] I have pushed my changes to my fork
+- [ ] I have opened a Pull Request
-- [ ] I have run Lighthouse and my Accessibility score is 100
+- [ ] I have met the requirements of the project, as defined by the maintainer

 ## Resources